sheeter/boulder_bike_bus/README.md

 Join kids and families biking to school (and having fun!) on Kid Safe streets.
 You can hop on and off the bus anywhere along the route — no need to meet us at the start or ride with us to the end.
 Background about the bike bus movement [here](https://www.bloomberg.com/news/features/2022-02-10/kids-board-bike-trains-from-barcelona-to-san-francisco).

-## First Test of the Crosstown Route Friday April 29th!
+## First Test of the Southbound Crosstown Route Friday April 29th!

 ### Friday April 29th: Parkside Park to BCSIS/High Peaks Elementary